 First of all, as I've already recommended in the post on blending, I think it's best when you’re starting out to keep most materials ready diluted in ethanol, and do your blending with those.
 That automatically means that you are going to need at least one empty bottle for every different material you buy - probably more - I buy mine in bulk from a bottle manufacturer, but if you can’t meet the minimum order quantities they need we also sell them through the Pell Wall shop in the Accessories for Perfumery category.
-I use glass bottles in either amber or cobalt blue, to protect the contents from the light.
+I use glass bottles in either amber or cobalt blue or green, to protect the contents from the light.
 Another option we use a lot at Pell Wall is aluminium: it’s important to use lacquered bottles as some ingredients can react with the aluminium itself, but this is a good way to keep them totally protected from the light.
 Again we sell these bottles individually and buy them in bulk.

-I find there are some materials that I use so often, or that are such a fiddle to dilute, that it's worth having bigger bottles on hand to save doing a new dilution too often, so I'd suggest you buy a few 100ml and 200ml bottles as well.
+I find there are some materials that I use so often, or that are such a fiddle to dilute, that it's worth having bigger bottles on hand to save doing a new dilution too often, so I'd suggest you buy a few 100g and 200g bottles as well.

 To keep all those bottles accessible you'll need something to help organise them.
 The traditional perfumers' organ is quite an investment but I found these simple steps, designed to organise containers in kitchen cupboards a cheap and effective way to arrange a reasonable number of bottles.

 I like to be able to see what I'm blending when I'm working on a new accord though, so I prefer to do that in a clear container.
-To save on wastage of expensive materials I do first cut blends in little 7ml vials - so I have lots of those, a stand to keep them upright while filling and a tray to put them in when they're full.
+To save on wastage of expensive materials I do first cut blends in small beakers or flasks and store them in clear bottles so I can see how the blend is maturing and whether it’s clouded, crystallised or changed colour.

 For the actual moving of material from stock bottle to blend, what I prefer is glass pipettes.
 These are intended to be disposable, so you might prefer to use plastic disposables instead.
 On the other hand I find the plastic kind are also a bit less easy to be accurate with and glass is easy to recycle everywhere (I put them directly into a clear glass bottle so that the whole thing can go in the recycling with no risk of anyone coming into contact with the sharp ends).
 It is possible to re-use the glass ones if you take out the cotton-wool plug and wash them thoroughly, but it does not work to do that with the plastic ones as the scents tend to impregnate the polyethylene they are made from.